 Since its development in the mid-19th century, cost-benefit analysis (CBA) has become the predominant tool of analysis to compare investment alternatives (Pearce, 1998).
-Initially prominent in the assessment of hydrological and military investments, in many European and other high-income countries, CBA has become the tool of choice in evaluating transportation projects.
-CBA stems for the idea that a project (or policy) is worth pursuing on economic grounds if the overall benefit exceeds the overall costs, even if the people who benefit are different from the people who pay (Pearce, 1998).
-CBA is particularly used for public projects where the costs are generally born by the taxpayers and the benefits accrue to the members of society
+Initially prominent in the assessment of hydrological and military investments, in many European and other high-income countries, CBA has become the tool of choice in transportation projects.
+CBA stems for the idea that a project (or policy) is worth pursuing if the overall benefit exceeds the overall costs, even if the people who benefit are different from the people who pay (Pearce, 1998).
+CBA is particularly used for public projects; where, the costs are bore by the taxpayers and the benefits accrued to the members of society